LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Apply_Mathematics_Trading_Investment/README.md

 ### Math Explanation:
 Chebyshev distance is defined as maximum metric, or L∞ metric on a vector space where the greatest of difference between two vectors along any coordinate dimension.

+Covariance indicates the direction of the linear relationship between variables and values are standarized.
+Correlation measures both the strength and direction of the linear relationship between two variables and values are not standardize.
+Both covariance and correlation measure the relationship and the dependency between two variables.

 ## Author: